Dementia and memory

 Getting help from Adult Social Care

-If you are diagnosed with dementia and you need practical support at home or with getting out and about, contact Adult Social Care by completing the Camden Adult Social Care Referral Form.
+If you are diagnosed with dementia and you need practical support at home or with getting out and about, Adult Social Care can help you.

 Visit About Adult Social Care to find out more about how Adult Social Care can support you.